samyIO/public/agent-concepts/terraform-agent/README.md

 Note:
 The current workflow displays the basic process capturing the most important aspects of the architecture.

-However, the archtictecture can be significantly enhanced by adding additional tools, data sources or interaction interfaces.
+However, the architecture can be significantly enhanced by adding additional tools, data sources or interaction interfaces.

 Recommendation: Add a scraper tool, specialized on terraform provider documentation.
 This significantly enhances accuracy and enables a broader model choice.